Budget & Financial Reports

 Every year, the City Council approves a budget for the next fiscal year.
 The fiscal year (FY) for Centerville is from July 1 to June 30th of each year.
 Generally, the Council uses the first meeting in June to amend the current year’s budget to reflect realized revenues and expenditures and to pass the budget for the upcoming fiscal year.

-- Access the FY 2022 Tentative Budget here.
+- Access the FY 2022 Adopted Budget here.

 - To view previously approved budget documents, view the City Budget Documents Archive